OUR CONNECTION TO RITUAL OBJECTS

-He said, ‘Mah tzareech yehudi…mah tzareech yehudi.’
-He looked at me like this, and he grasped what I’m saying and he just literally he was so happy!
-And then he said, ‘Well, you need a kippah.
-I give you one ok?’
+He said, ‘Mah tzareech yehudi…mah tzareech yehudi?’
+He looked at me like this, and he grasped what I was saying and he was so happy!
+And then he said, ‘Well, you need a kippah [head covering].
+I’ll give you one, OK?’
 So he gave me a kippah.
-And you need tefillin.
-Okay and wait, but you know what?
-I just…’ He told me some story, and gave me tefillin.
+‘And you need tefillin [phylacteries].
+OK and wait, but you know what?
+I just….’
+He told me some story and gave me tefillin.
 It was from a person who died and was a nice story but I had no time for that.
 And so I had a tefillin.

-I had never experienced a religion without ritual objects until I spent time with a close friend at her Unitarian Church whose sole ritual is to light a chalice at the beginning of each service.
-My own experience is varied.
-I love the feeling of being cocooned in my tallit at synagogue during Rosh Hashanah and Yom Kippur service as I hear the hazzan (cantor) pleading to God on our behalf.
+I had never experienced a religion without ritual objects until I spent time with a close friend at her Unitarian Church where the sole ritual is to light a candle within a chalice at the beginning of each service.
+My own experiences are varied.
+I love the feeling of being cocooned in my tallit at synagogue during Rosh Hashanah and Yom Kippur services as I hear the chazan [cantor] pleading to God on our behalf.
 I am grateful to have a beautiful kiddush cup and challah knife from my bar mitzvah.
-And my family holds very sacred a Shabbat candlestick that our grandmother brought with her as a child from Latvia.
-And, yet, I have been exposed to other spiritual followings such as Unitarianism or even Islam where there is great faith without ritual objects and a minimum of rituals themselves other than prayer itself (Islam has no ritual objects but does have a washing ritual before prayer: ablution).
+My family holds very sacred a Shabbat candlestick that our grandmother brought with her as a child from Latvia.
+And yet, I have been exposed to other spiritual followings, such as Unitarianism and Islam, where there is great faith without ritual objects and a minimum of rituals themselves other than prayer itself.
+(Islam has no ritual objects but does have a washing ritual, ablution, before prayer.)

 Thank you to Israel Horovitz who reminded me that ritual objects (and rituals) can be a powerful part of my spiritual journey.

-FYI: I met Israel Horovitz at his home in the Jewish settlement of Bat Ayin.
+I met Israel Horovitz at his home in the Jewish settlement of Bat Ayin.
 He is now a religious Jew who has been experimenting with growing algae for food and fuel.

 Note: Bat Ayin is in area that Palestinians would consider Palestine.
 I have decided to allow each person I interview to say where they live and that is what I will show as their location.
 In the future when I publish Palestinian interviews from the same area I will list their location as Palestine.